louisvillemetro-innovation/Dockless-Open-Data/README.md

 ![Final](https://raw.githubusercontent.com/louisvillemetro-innovation/dockless-open-data/images/images/k-bin-raw-downtown.jpg)

 Effectively, this means each point could be up to 1,600+ meters away from its actual location, while the integrity of the data is still reasonably maintained for analysis.
+See the **"Anonymization Deep Dive"** section below for more details.

--image here-
+*Note image colors have been checked to be accessible to color blind individuals.
+Please let us know if you experience any difficulties.*

-### Interactive Map
+## Interactive Map

 Take a look at this data sample and 4 different layers on an [interactive map](https://cdolabs.carto.com/u/cdolabs-admin/viz/fd80e015-4319-4937-b350-545e4095f40c).